 Executive Order 13834, Efficient Federal Operations, requires agencies to utilize performance contracting to achieve energy, water, building modernization, and infrastructure goals.
-The executive order requires agencies to set annual targets for the number of awarded contracts and the investment value each fiscal year.
+The Executive Order requires agencies to set annual targets for the number of contracts they award and the investment value each fiscal year.

 SRS has used Energy Saving Performance Contracting (ESPC) to engage Ameresco Federal Solutions in several projects that conserve energy and water.
-ESPC funds energy-and water-saving building improvements with future energy savings.
-Ameresco Federal Solutions, tasked with the DOE's largest-ever ESPC project, operates the Biomass Cogeneration Facility at SRS.
+ESPC funds energy- and water-saving building improvements with future energy savings.
+Ameresco Federal Solutions operates the Biomass

+Cogeneration Facility at SRS.
 This facility produces steam and electricity on a 24-hour, full-time basis.
 Through an ESPC project, Ameresco also operates steam-only biomass plants for heating buildings in two areas at SRS.